MadReasonable/42fdr/README.md

 ## Using a config file
 Config files are optional.
-They can be used to avoid passing long parameters on the command line, to compute additional columns for replay, to automatically load the correct X-Plane model for a tail number, and to correct for heading/pitch/roll deviations in specific aircraft.
+They can be used to avoid passing long parameters on the command line, to compute additional columns for replay, to automatically load the correct X-Plane model for the recorded tail number, and to correct for heading/pitch/roll deviations in specific aircraft.

-42fdr.py will automatically search for a config file named either 42fdr.conf or 42fdr.ini in the directory you run 42fdr.py from and then in the folder where 42fdr.py lives.
+42fdr will automatically search for a config file named either 42fdr.conf or 42fdr.ini, first in the folder from where you run 42fdr.py and then in the folder where 42fdr.py lives.
-You can specify a custom config file from the command line.
+You can also specify a custom config file location from the command line.

-An example config file is provided with the name `42fdr.conf.example`.
+An example configuration is provided with the name `42fdr.conf.example`.
 Make a copy or rename it, then edit it as needed.
 One `[Defaults]` section, one `[DREFS]` section, and as many `[<Aircraft/*>]` and `[<Tail>]` sections as needed are supported.